davidcarlisle/ll/en/more-08.md

 The default line breaking settings assume relatively long lines to give some flexibility in choosing line breaks.
 The following example shows some possible approaches.
-The first table shows interword spacing stretched and TeX warning about Underfull lines.
+The first table shows interword spacing stretched and TeX warns about Underfull lines.
 Using `\raggedright` usually avoids this problem but may leave some lines ‘too ragged’.
 The `\RaggedRight` command from the `ragged2e` package is a compromise;
 it allows some raggedness in the line lengths, but will also